tessconnell14/CFG-assignment-4/README.md

 This repo contains the CFGdgree Assignment 4 group project work by Sarah, Shelly, Shradha, Tess and Emese. &lt;3

 Kanban Board - https://miro.com/app/board/uXjVKWg95GQ=/

+This project includes the design and implementation of an API

+The API is ...... and it will ....